Our companies are backed by the Best Pick Guarantee. Call one today!

 When you light a fire in a wood stove, the heat from the fire warms the stove and the air in the room.
 The smoke from the fire is drawn out of the house through the stove’s chimney.

-Today’s wood burning stoves are more efficient and environmentally friendly that the wood stoves our great-great-grandparents would have used.
-The Environmental Protection Agency (EPA) first enacted energy efficiency standards for wood stoves in 1988; since then, wood stove efficiency has only improved.
+Today’s wood-burning stoves are more efficient and environmentally friendly than the wood stoves of the past.
+The Environmental Protection Agency (EPA) first enacted energy efficiency standards for wood stoves in 1988.
+Since then, wood stove efficiency has only improved.

 The wood stoves of old, however, have a bad rap.
-They were smoky and hard to control, and they required a lot of firewood.
+They were smoky and hard to control.
+Plus, they required a lot of firewood.
 Wood stoves manufactured today adhere to strict, federally regulated emissions standards.
 These EPA standards ensure that wood stoves use firewood efficiently and do not vent smoke or other harmful indoor air pollutants into the house.

 Types of Wood Stoves

-However, catalytic stoves require more frequent maintenance.
-The catalytic combustion component must be inspected regularly and replaced every once in a while.
+However, catalytic stoves need more frequent maintenance.
+The catalytic combustion piece (the honeycomb-shaped bit) needs regular inspection and periodic replacement.
 If the stove is maintained and used properly, the catalytic combustor plate can last around six seasons.

-Proper maintenance for a catalytic wood stove involves cleaning the catalytic combustor plate once every week or two during the cold season, scheduling regular stove and chimney inspections, and burning the proper materials in your stove.
+To maintain a catalytic wood stove, you should clean the catalytic combustor plate once every week or two during the cold season.
+Be sure to schedule regular stove and chimney inspections, and only burn the proper materials in your stove.

-Non-catalytic wood stoves are less expensive than catalytic wood stoves, and they require less maintenance.
-Even though they do not contain a catalytic combustor plate to reduce emissions, non-catalytic wood stoves must still meet EPA stove certification requirements.
+Non-catalytic wood stoves are less expensive than catalytic wood stoves.
+They also need less maintenance.
+Non-catalytic wood stoves still have to meet EPA stove certification requirements.

-Non-catalytic wood stoves produce slightly more emissions than catalytic versions, and they are not maintenance-free.
+Non-catalytic wood stoves produce slightly more emissions than catalytic versions.
+They are not maintenance-free, either.
 High heat can do a number on the stove components over the years, so be prepared to have internal parts replaced on occasion.

 Wood Stove Installation

 The location of your wood stove is key.
-It’s best to put the stove in a well-insulated room, which rules out placing it in the basement, a typically less-insulated area of the home.
+It’s best to put the stove in a well-insulated room.
+This often rules out placing it in the basement, a typically less-insulated area of the home.
 Place your stove in a room on the main floor of your home.

-Wood stoves work best when placed in the middle of a room, since heat will radiate outwards from the stove.
-Placing a stove in the middle of your living room will obviously affect where you place your furniture, so draw out a plan to make sure your space will be usable when the stove is installed.
+Wood stoves work best when placed in the middle of a room since heat will radiate outwards from the stove.
+Placing a stove in the middle of your living room will obviously affect where you place your furniture.
+Draw out a plan to make sure your space will be usable when the stove is installed.

-Stove clearance measures the safe distance between a wood stove and the floors and walls adjacent to it.
+Stove clearance measures the safe distance between a wood stove and the floors and walls next to it.

-If you install a wood stove in your home, make sure your smoke detectors and carbon monoxide detectors are installed in the correct locations and functioning properly.
+If you install a wood stove in your home, you must have smoke detectors and carbon monoxide detectors installed.
+Test them and replace the batteries twice per year.

-A wood stove requires some additional components besides just the stove itself.
+A wood stove requires some additional pieces beyond just the stove itself.
 The wood stove heating system also needs a chimney, stovepipe, and protection for your walls and floor.

 Chimneys and stovepipes must be properly constructed and maintained for your wood stove to operate safely.

-- Hire a professional chimney company to check on an existing system, if you have one, or install a new chimney system if you don’t.
+- Hire a professional chimney company to check on an existing system.
+Plan for annual inspections to make sure everything’s safe.
+If you don’t have a chimney system, you’ll need one.

 Floor and wall protection keeps your home safe.